-The typical cost of using a removal company for a 3 bedroom house is from around £900 if you are doing your own packing and moving up to 25 miles, or from around £1200 if you want the removal company to do the packing for you.
+The ballpark answer is that the cost of using a removal company for a 3 bedroom house is from around £900 for a lightly furnished house if you are doing your own packing and moving locally (up to 25 miles), or from around £1200 if you want the removal company to do the packing for you.
 (Based on removals in the South East of England).

 The important thing to understand is that the cost of using a removal company will vary for each move, and depends on several factors which are explained further below,